craig8/volttron/docs/source/core_services/drivers/driver_configuration/ecobee_web_driver.rst

 Ecobee Driver
 =============

-The Ecobee driver is an implementation of a VOLTTRON driver frame work Interface.
+The Ecobee driver is an implementation of a VOLTTRON driver framework Interface.
 An instance of a VOLTTRON Interface serves as an interface between the VOLTTRON Master Driver agent and some device.
 In the case of the Ecobee driver, the interface is responsible for providing a way for the Master Driver to retrieve